 There is a new war game on the horizon, and its name is Barbarian Kingdoms.
 The game will be set in the early middle ages, and the task of each player is to lead their barbarian tribe to victory by carefully managing their fledgling empire in hopes of succeeding the Western Roman Empire.
 The first player to hold seven territories or chop off the heads of two opposing kings will be the victor.
 If this is not enough to pique your interest, check out our preliminary review, starting with the visuals.

-Visual Appeal
+Barbarian Kingdoms Visual Appeal

-Barbarian Kingdoms
+Barbarian Kingdoms board game review

 Although we could not determine the components of the final product, we were pleased with some aspects of the prototype.
 For example, the game board or map, in this case, is a hexagon shape instead of the usual rectangle.
-Consequently, this is a perfect fit for a round table because all the players are at an equal distance
+Consequently, this is a perfect fit for a round table because all the players are at an equal distance.

 Barbarian Kingdoms Standies

-Other interesting components are the player shields.
+Other interesting components in Barbarian Kingdoms are the player shields.
 The artwork is done pretty well, especially the interior side, and they did their job well even though the material was very thin, which will not be the case with the final product.
 On the other hand, the standees were very sturdy, and we had no problems moving them around on the map.
 Each player gets four standee warriors and one king, each with unique artwork.
 They also have four territory control markers, each with its distinctive crest.

-The player boards are also very neatly done with a nice font that is easily readable, and this also includes the player guides.
+The player boards in Barbarian Kingdoms are also very neatly done with a nice font that is easily readable, and this also includes the player guides.
 The coins, or tremis as the game prefers to call them, are also nicely done, and they come in three denominations copper, silver, and gold.
 There is also one unique coin which we will discuss later.

 Our only visual problem at the beginning was with the Visigoth player.
 Since its yellowish color blends in with the rest of the map, their territories are a little bit hard to spot.
 Later on, when we played a couple more times, we had no problems because each starting territory had a crest printed on them, which we missed the first time.
-All things considered, this game is very nicely done.
+All things considered, Barbarian Kingdoms is very nicely done.
 The immersion is there.
 It felt like we were leading a barbarian nation instead of pushing cubes like in some other games.
 Naturally, this brings us to the following evaluation: the gameplay.

 Barbarian Kingodms Player Actions